phage-nz/infosec-bazaar/soc/MISP/readme.md

 - Make a new organisation admin user (Administration > Add User, role: "Org Admin").
 - Make a new organisation API user (Administration > Add User, role: "Publisher")
 - Enable required feeds, including caching (Sync Actions > List Feeds).
 - Define a feed pull schedule (Administration > Scheduled Tasks).
+- Enable all Warninglists that are appropriate for filtering your exports (e.g. top 1000 domains, Office 365 domains and IP's).

 ## Tweaks
 You may need to bump up memory in /etc/php/7.2/apache2/php.ini: